Vinitpal/Expense-Tracker/Client/README.md

 - done view all expense page
 - added filter features on that page
 - add context api for less lines of code
-- view all page -- responsive work :: PRIORITY
+- view all page -- responsive work
   -- gotta increase the ux for mobile screens
+- guest login